-Student academic needs were evaluated using CASSPP 2021 results and the district MAP assessment beginning of the 2021 school year, in the subject area of English language arts and mathematics.
-From the data, we have identified students who need additional support in English language arts and mathematics.
-With a focus on students needing to increase reading skills.
+Student academic needs were evaluated using CASSPP 2022 results and other district and school assessments for the beginning of the 2022 school year, in the subject area of English language arts and mathematics.
+From the data, we have identified that a large percentage of our students need additional support in English language arts and mathematics.
+We also recognized that our students may overlap in one or more of specific groups, such as being an English learner and also meeting the needs of SED.
+For this reason, our goal will be the whole school approach of supporting all our learners.

-Annual Measurable Outcomes:
+• Annual Measurable Outcomes: